 Orthodontic retainers are used in the last phase of orthodontic treatment.
-In event you have just had your braces removed, you may need an orthodontic retainer to hold the straight teeth in place as they may shift back to their original position.
-Usually orthodontic retainers are worn overnight and will help ensure straightened teeth stay in position for that beautiful smile.
+In the event you have just had your braces removed, you may need an orthodontic retainer to hold the straight teeth in place as they may shift back to their original position.
+Usually, orthodontic retainers are worn overnight and will help ensure straightened teeth stay in position for that beautiful smile.
 In children, orthodontic retainers are known to help iron out speech problems.
 The most challenging aspect of retainers is for the child not to lose them.
 Yet if the children wear their orthodontic retainers correctly, they will benefit immensely in the long run.

 Here are a few things for you to keep in mind when you are cleaning an adult orthodontics retainer;

 - Some orthodontic retainers are made of porous material.
 This means that whatever cleaning agents you might use might be soaked up in the material damaging them over time